fjod/Reinforced-wiki/Basics/Channels.md

 		To<Db>().Add(new Product() {Name = "New one"});

 		To<Db>().Add(new Order() {Name = "New one"}); // <- Compile-time error:
-		// ^-- cannot add Order because this service does not work with Orders }
+		// ^-- cannot add Order because this service does not modify Orders }
 }
 ```